dokku/dokku/docs/development/plugin-creation.md

 Plugins should **not** call the `dokku` binary directly from within plugins because clients using the `--app` argument are potentially broken when doing so.

 Plugins should instead source the `functions` file for a given plugin when attempting to call Dokku internal functions.
+In cases where plugin functions cannot be sourced (eg if a plugin is implemented in Golang), then call the relevant [plugin triggers](/docs/development/plugin-triggers.md) instead.

 # Sample plugin